 For Mohammed Tayyab, making Friday's biryani was a military operation.
 Together with his wife, who ran the restaurant with him, he'd put the dish together with surgical precision.
 If you moved any of his utensils, you'd be in trouble.

 Here's Wasim ladling a load of ghee into a saucepan for some onions.
 Wasim and his siblings grew up above the restaurant, which has expanded on the same site over the years.
 "We were born and brought up in the area.
 This kitchen was our playground," he says.
 Wasim was happily sucked into the family business and his father, now 80 years old, still comes every Friday.

-Once the rice and the lamb are cooked, it's time to start layering the dish.
-The base is yoghurt.
+When the rice and the lamb are cooked, it's time to start layering the dish.
+The base is yogurt.

-Then the meat, then the yoghurt again, then the tomato, coriander, ginger and more red peppers.
+Then the meat, then the yogurt again, then the tomato, coriander, ginger, and more red peppers.

-Wasim squeezes both orange and grapefruit into the dish as it is being layered, the fruit infusing into every part.
+Wasim squeezes both orange and grapefruit into the dish as it is being layered.

-Here they are, those caramelised, almost-burnt onions, ready to go on the top of the dish once the first layer of rice has been introduced.
-The crispiness of the onions is actually not a mistake, despite what Mohammed Tayyab might have publicly exclaimed.
-In fact, it could be another secret of the dish.
+Here they are, those caramelized, almost-burnt onions, ready to go on the top of the dish once the first layer of rice has been introduced.

 The process of layering is then repeated until the ingredients fill most of a large pot.